Chinese Take-Out

 Once the vegetables are cooked, turn heat to low and add the sauce.
 Heat through and serve over rice.

-4T oyster sauce
+6T oyster sauce

-2t soy sauce
+3t soy sauce

-2T brown sugar
+3T brown sugar

 Pepper to taste

-Variation: also add 2t peanut butter or a handful of peanuts or cashews
+variation: also add 2t peanut butter